Functions

 Default arguments

 Function parameters can have default values, which are used when you skip the corresponding argument.
-This reduces a number of overloads compared to other languages:
+This reduces the number of overloads:

-A default value is defined using the =
+A default value is set by appending =

-Overriding methods always use the same default parameter values as the base method.
-When overriding a method with default parameter values, the default parameter values must be omitted from the signature:
+Overriding methods always use the base method's default parameter values.
+When overriding a method that has default parameter values, the default parameter values must be omitted from the signature:

 If a default parameter precedes a parameter with no default value, the default value can only be used by calling the function with named arguments: